digitalprivacy-homes/ansible-server/roles/docker/README.md

 # docker
-This role adds the Docker repository to sources.list.d/docker.list and then installs docker.
+This role adds the Docker repository to sources.list.d/docker.sources and then installs docker.

-> Hint:
-> Most of the services provided are based on Docker.

-Currently changed (21.4.2025):
-> It also creates the docker daemon.json file under /etc/docker/daemon.json, which contains the IP DNS address of the server.

-Using local DNS server for docker is currently changed in `/etc/default/docker` > `DOCKER_OPTS="--dns 127.0.0.1"`

 For more information visit:
 [https://docs.docker.com/engine/install/debian/](https://docs.docker.com/engine/install/debian/)